Bindless-Chicken/lord-nazdar.github.io/_posts/2018-11-07-ninokuni2-frame.md

 ## Conclusion

 With the UI finally done, our frame is fully rendered, and the end for this article is here.

 Let's be honest, there is still a lot to be said about the rendering of this game, I have not touched in the article the rendering of the outdoor scenes and the cities.
 There are a lot of little trick here and there, but my main interest going into this analysis was how this very distinctive style was achieved.
+Turns out, it is a mix of carefully crafted textures and models, and a lot of control given to the artists on the final look.
+The real surprise was on the number and variety of anti-aliasing methods used in the process of rendering a frame, most likely done to suit the artistic need of a very soft and smooth world.